zywang96/SenSys-AINN/KNAPSACK/README.md

 Configuration files live in `./config` as YAML.
 The command above uses the default config, but you can edit the YAML to tune hyperparameters for your setup.
 You can tune the `num_samples` parameter to control the size of the training dataset (E.g., 1000, 2000, etc.)
 All the models are saved in `./ainn_model` and `./tmp/CLRS30`.
 Right now, this training uses a PSO method that runs mostly on the CPU.
 We will release a CUDA/GPU version soon.
+(Encoder training still relies heavily on the GPU.)

 We also include a simple inference script to run the AINN end-to-end.